facebook/react-native-website/docs/textinput.md

 ### `clearButtonMode`

 When the clear button should appear on the right side of the text view.
+This property is supported only for single-line TextInput component.

 | Type                                                       | Required | Platform |
 | ---------------------------------------------------------- | -------- | -------- |